About the Integrity Helpline

 About Integrity Helpline

-Why do we need a system like Integrity Helpline?
+Why do we need a system like the Integrity Helpline?

 How do I contact the Integrity Helpline?

-People can ask a question or make a report on the Integrity Helpline by filling out an online form or by making a toll-free telephone call seven days a week, twenty-four hours a day, from any location, in multiple languages.
+People can ask a question or make a report on the Integrity Helpline either via online form or by filling out an online form or by making a toll-free telephone call seven days a week, twenty-four hours a day, from any location, in multiple languages.
 The toll-free telephone numbers for your country are located on this website.
 You do not need an eBay computer or company email address to use this website.

 Reporting – General

 When submitting your question or report on the Integrity Helpline, you will create a password and be given a unique report number.
-The information you provide will be sent to eBay’s Office of Ethics and Compliance for an initial assessment and will then be assigned to an authorized investigator depending on the nature of the report.
-You can follow-up and check the status of your question or report by simply calling back or logging onto the website with your password and report number.
+Your report will be sent to eBay’s Office of Ethics and Compliance for an initial assessment and will then be assigned to an investigator depending on the nature of the report.
+You can follow-up and check the status of your question or report by calling back or logging onto the website with your password and report number.

 What type of situations should I report?